stkent/amplify/README.md

 **Use this if you are happy with the basic layout of the prompt shown above, but need to customize colors or wording!**

 Provided by the `DefaultLayoutPromptView` class.
 The basic layouts of the questions and thanks presented to users of the embedding application are fixed, but the most important elements of those layouts (colors and text) are fully customizable.
 This prompt view can also be configured to auto-dismiss the thanks view after a given delay in milliseconds.
-The full set of available xml configuration hooks is shown below (remember to use the `app` xml namespace when setting these properties!):
+The full set of available XML configuration hooks is shown below (remember to use the `app` XML namespace when setting these properties!):

 ```xml
 <com.github.stkent.amplify.prompt.DefaultLayoutPromptView